Whisper of the Heart: Reception

 Whisper of the Heart was the highest-grossing Japanese film on the domestic market in 1995, earning in distribution income, and grossing in total box office revenue.
 It grossed $34.9 million worldwide.

 The review aggregator Rotten Tomatoes reported that 95% of critics have given the film a positive review based on 19 reviews, with an average rating of 7.8/10.
 On Metacritic, the film has a weighted average score of 75 out of 100 based on 4 critic reviews, indicating "generally favorable reviews".
 Time Out London included Whisper of the Heart in their Top 50 Animated Film list.
 It was also included in Film4's Top 25 Animated Film list.
 On Anime News Network, Michael Toole gave it an overall grade of A−, calling it "beautiful and evocative; a fine tale of adolescent yearning and aspiration."

 Adaptations

 Over the course of the film, Shizuku is working on a fantasy novel that revolves around a cat figurine, named The Baron, which she discovers in Mr. Nishi's antique store.
-In 2002, Studio Ghibli produced a spin-off film The Cat Returns, directed by Hiroyuki Morita and again featuring The Baron, and the stray cat, Muta, in the film.
+In 2002, Studio Ghibli produced a spin-off film titled The Cat Returns, directed by Hiroyuki Morita and again featuring The Baron, and the stray cat, Muta, in the film.

 In January 2020, Sony Pictures Entertainment announced that there would be a live-action film sequel.
 The film stars Nana Seino as Shizuku and Tori Matsuzaka as Seiji.
 Yūichirō Hirakawa directed the film.
 It was released on October 14, 2022, after being postponed from its original release date of September 2020 due to the COVID-19 pandemic.